-- Rimarts (Sant Sadurni Station) minimum of 5 euros for tour and tasting; multi-lingual; multi-sized groups okay, 5 minute taxi ride
+- Rimarts (Sant Sadurni Station) 15 euros for tour and tasting; multi-lingual; multi-sized groups okay, 5 minute taxi ride

-- Freixenet (Sant Sadurni Station) 6 euros for tour and tasting; multilingual; multi-sized groups okay, within spitting distance of the train station
+- Freixenet (Sant Sadurni Station) From 15 euros for tour and tasting; multilingual; multi-sized groups okay, within spitting distance of the train station

-- Codorniu (Sant Sadurni Station) up to 8 euros pp for tour and tasting; multi-lingual tours available, multi-sized groups okay, 25 minute walk or 10 by taxi
+- Codorniu (Sant Sadurni Station) from 16 euros pp for tour and tasting; multi-lingual tours available, multi-sized groups okay, 25 minute walk or 10 by taxi

-- Gramona (Sant Sadurni Station) price varies from 6 euros up for tour and tasting depending on size and type of tour; multi-lingual tours available; 15 minute walk
+- Gramona (Sant Sadurni Station) price starts at 18 euros pp for tour and tasting depending on group size and type of tour; multi-lingual tours available; 15 minute walk

-- Castellroig (Sant Sadurni Station): 5 euros for tasting and tour: multi-lingual tours available, multi-sized groups okay; 20 minute walk or 10 minute taxi to winery
+- Castellroig (Sant Sadurni Station): from 11 euros for tasting and tour: multi-lingual tours available, multi-sized groups okay; 20 minute walk or 10 minute taxi to winery

-- Can Feixes (Sant Sadurni Station) free tasting and tour; multi-lingual; multi-sized groups; 15 min taxi ride from station
+- Can Feixes (Sant Sadurni Station) 150 euros per group for a visit, additional cost for tastings (6 euros/glass); multi-lingual; multi-sized groups; 15 min taxi ride from station

-- Pages Entrena (Sant Sadurni Station) 5 euros for tasting and tour: multi-lingual tours available; multi-sized groups okay; 15 min taxi ride
+- Pages Entrena (Sant Sadurni Station) from 8 euros for tasting and tour: multi-lingual tours available; multi-sized groups okay; 15 min taxi ride

 1 hour from Barcelona

-- J. Miquel Jané (Vilafranca del Penedés Station) Only for large groups (min.
-10) for a 3 hour course; multi-lingual; prices vary from 35-40 euros pp; 5 min taxi
+- J. Miquel Jané (Vilafranca del Penedés Station) Wide offer of enotouristic experiences; multi-lingual; price for a group visit with tasting starts from 10 euros pp; 5 min taxi from train station.

-- Pares Baltá (Vilafranca del Penedés Station) 10 euros pp for tour and tasting; multi-lingual; multi-sized groups okay; 5 min taxi ride
+- Pares Baltá (Vilafranca del Penedés Station) from 15 euros pp for tour and tasting; multi-lingual; multi-sized groups okay; 5 min taxi ride

 1 hour 30 from Barcelona

-- Josep Foraster (Montblanc Station) Free tour and tasting; multi-sized groups okay; tours in many languages; 10 minute walk to winery
+- Josep Foraster (Montblanc Station) Tour and tasting from 5 euros pp; multi-sized groups okay; tours in many languages; 10 minute walk to winery

 - Simó Palau (Montblanc Station) 3 euro tour & tasting; hours fluctuate; size of groups dependent on day; tours in French, Spanish and Catalan; 15 min walk to winery

-- Rende Masdeu (Espluga de Fracola Station) free tour and tasting; Spanish and Catalan only; multi-groups; 5 min walk to winery
+- Rende Masdeu (Espluga de Fracola Station) tour and tasting from 2 euros; Spanish, Catalan and English; multi-groups; 5 min walk to winery

-- Can Bonastre (Masquefa Station): free tasting and tour; multi-lingual tours available; multi-sized groups okay; 5 minute taxi ride or 15 min walk
+- Can Bonastre (Masquefa Station): tasting and tour from 10 euros per person; multi-lingual tours available; multi-sized groups okay; 5 minute taxi ride or 15 min walk

-- Avgvstvs (El Vendrell Station) 5 euros pp for tour and tasting; multi-lingual, multi-sized groups okay; 3 minute taxi ride
+- Avgvstvs (El Vendrell Station) Wine and gourmet vinegar producer.
+Tour and tasting (wine and/or vinegar) starting from 9 euros pp; multi-lingual, multi-sized groups okay; 3 minute taxi ride

 2 hours from Barcelona

-Finally if you want to play it safe and would prefer to sign up for an organised English speaking guided tour then check out our page on wine tasting day trips from Barcelona for a cherry-picked list of experiences which we recommend.
+Finally, if you want to play it safe and would prefer to sign up for an organized English speaking guided tour then check out our page on wine tasting day trips from Barcelona for a cherry-picked list of experiences which we recommend.